 In Oregon, there are no self service gas stations.
 In fact, it’s against the law to pump your own gas.
 So as unlikely as it may seem, the spirit of the old service station still exists.
 This is especially true in smaller towns.

 Anyway, Jimmy meets a lot of people in the course of his job, including newcomers who are just moving here.
 There is one particular question that he is asked fairly often.
-I feel that his answer reflects a real depth of understanding and insight into human nature.
+I feel that his answer reflects a real depth of wisdom and insight into human nature.
 That’s what I want to share it with you.

 When people move here they are usually curious about about quite a few things.
 One of the most common questions they ask is: “What are the people like around here?”